MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/features/input/eye-tracking/eye-tracking-basic-setup.md

 #### Eye calibration

-Finally, please don't forget to run through the eye calibration on your HoloLens 2.
+Don't forget to run through the eye calibration on your HoloLens 2.
 The eye tracking system won't return any input if the user isn't calibrated.
-Easiest way to get to the calibration is by flipping up the visor and back down.
+The easiest way to get to the calibration is by flipping the visor up and then back down.
-A system notification should appear welcoming you as a new user and asking you to go through the eye calibration.
+A system notification should appear that welcomes you as a new user and asks you to go through the eye calibration.
 Alternatively you can find the eye calibration in the system settings: Settings > System > Calibration > Run eye calibration.

 #### Eye tracking permission

 When you start the app on your HoloLens 2 for the first time, a prompt should pop up asking the user for permission to use eye tracking.
-If it isn't showing up, then that is usually an indication that the _'GazeInput'_ capability wasn't set.
+If the prompt isn't showing up, that's usually an indication that the _'GazeInput'_ capability wasn't set.

-After the permission prompt showed up once, it will not show up automatically again.
+After the permission prompt showed up once, it won't show up automatically again.
 If you _"denied eye tracking permission"_, you can reset this in Settings -> Privacy -> Apps.

 ---